Workplace stress is one of the top five stressors for men.

 Far too often we find ourselves disorganized and rushing to leave our home for work, causing many of us to arrive at work already feeling tired and stressed out.

-• Pre-work: Prepare and eat a healthy breakfast before leaving for work.
+• Pre-work: Prepare and eat a healthy meal before leaving for work.
 Listen to music or a podcast on your way to work.

 • When you get to work: Make a cup of coffee or tea, check in with co-workers, make a to-do list for the day.